Genotropin MiniQuick (Somatropin)

 These side effects occur relatively frequently and usually don’t require emergency care:

-- Reactions at injection site (bruising, itching, redness, swelling)
+- injection site reactions (bruising, itching, redness, swelling)

 Seek immediate medical attention if you experience: